DaliaBahadi/pdsnd_github/README.md

 * washington.csv

 ### Credits
-There are no outside resources used.
+There are no outside resources used in this project.